dgleba/rail299/README.md

 ---

-- vsimple_form checkboxes save to database column as array but will not retrieve from database and re-check boxes on edit
+- simple_form checkboxes save to database column as array but will not retrieve from database and re-check boxes on edit

 - simple_form pre-check check_boxes from database on edit